 Remember, most of the router login page is not SSL enabled, so make sure to type only http://192.168.1.1 or even without http, but not with https://.

 Try different web browsers if you have doubts about the browser.
+Also, outdated and unsecured web browsers will not work with modern routers/network devices.
 Mostly Google Chrome should open all router login pages with all the menus and components.

-I’m sure one of the above methods will help in accessing the router configuration login page from your Windows 11/10, 8.1 or any other computer.
+One of the above methods will help access the router configuration login page from your Windows 11/10, 8.1, or any other computer.
 As long as you are connected to the router network and know the router’s IP and credentials, you should not face any issues.

 If none of the above steps works for you, doing the factor reset or replacing the router will be the final step.